doublej89/StockHawk/README.md

 # Installation

-This app use the Gradle build system.
+This app uses the Gradle build system.

 First download the code by cloning this repository or downloading an archived snapshot.
 (See the options at the top of the page.)